 Patternmakers build wooden forms, called "patterns," that are use to create moulds for sand casting.
 In foundries, the patterns are pressed into wet sand to create an impression.
 Molten metals are poured into it.
 Cast iron gears and pulleys from the Victorian era were made this way and some contemporary manufacturing still involves sand casting.
 Patterns must withstand moisture and be made to exacting specifications.
 This makes them some of the most challenging things to make out of wood.
 Patternmakers' trade is becoming obsolete, however, as industrial methods change.
 This class offers a rare opportunity to try your hand at wooden patternmaking.
-Over the first two classes, you'll build a triangular trivet out of walnut.
+In the first six hour class, you'll build a triangular trivet out of walnut.
 We'll talk about some of the principles of patternmaking as well as woodworking joinery.
-Then we'll take a 3 week break while the class' patterns are sent to a family-run foundry in Etobicoke to be cast in brass.
-In our last class, we'll clean the dust from sand casting off of the walnut trivets and polish the cast brass ones made from them.
+Then we'll take a 2 week break while the class' patterns are sent to a family-run foundry in Etobicoke to be cast in brass.
+In our second class, we'll clean the dust from sand casting off of the walnut trivets and polish the cast brass ones made from them.
 You'll go home with both!
-Together, they'll make a beautiful centrepiece (and story) to share with your friends and family.
+Together, they'll make a beautiful centerpiece (and story) to share with your friends and family.

 The class fee includes materials.